 Jetpack is a hugely popular all-in-one WordPress plugin.
 All by its lonesome, the plugin does the jobs of more than 20 plugins.
-Considering that and the fact that it was developed by WordPress’s parent company Automattic, and it’s small wonder that the neat plugin has already racked up more than 10 million downloads.
+Considering that and the fact that it was developed by WordPress’s parent company Automattic, and it’s small wonder that the neat plugin has already racked up more than 4 million active installs.

 Jetpack’s multitude of features includes contact forms, social media sharing tools, in-post spelling and grammar checks, site traffic stats, and, of course, a commenting system.

 Ignoring all the other functions for this post, we’re going to assess Jetpack solely on the strength of the commenting system.

 With all-in-one plugins that pack many functions into one .zip, there is often a cursory, rather than complex, approach to developing each feature.
 That leaves the quality of each feature somewhat diluted.

 With Jetpack Comments, I’m glad to say, this is not the case.

 Even without all the other features and with just the commenting system, Jetpack would still be one of the best plugins around in my book.

 Well, probably the best thing Jetpack Comments has to offer is the many different ways for users to connect.
 They’re able to comment using the standard WordPress comment system (name, email, and website form), with their WordPress.com profile, or by logging into any of the big three social media platforms – Google+, Facebook, or Twitter.

 If you’re looking to actively encourage discussion, users have the option of a receiving an email notification every time someone responds to their comment or adds a new comment to the post.
 Additionally, visitors can also opt to receive email notifications every time a new post is published — right from the comment form.